-Give memories, tradition, and social issues a voice by artistically organizing them into an emotional and impactful story.
+Give memories, tradition, and social issues a voice through artistically presenting an emotional and impactful story.

 “Destined To Fly” (2017)